Join us for an exploration of the arts of the 1830s, especially for home school families!

 Hands-On Workshops (50 minutes—$5 per child unless otherwise noted)

 Hands-on workshop activities for children ages 6-17 are an additional $5-$12 per activity.
 Hands-on workshops are led by a Museum Teacher at the Museum Education Center.
 Pre-registration is required for Hands-On workshops.
+An adult parent or guardian needs to remain in Museum Education while their child is participating in a workshop.
 In addition, $14 per child admission is required for all programs and includes demonstrations, games, and performances in the Village.
 Registration closes 10 hours before the workshop start time.
 Please inquire at the Museum Education building to sign up for any remaining open slots after that time.